CuberrChen/VoxelNet/README.md

-# SECOND for KITTI object detection
+# voxelnet for KITTI object detection
-SECOND detector.
+voxelnet detector.
 Based on my unofficial implementation of VoxelNet with some improvements.

-ONLY support python 3.6+, pytorch 0.4.1+.
-Don't support pytorch 0.4.0.
-Tested in Ubuntu 16.04/18.04.

-* Ubuntu 18.04 have speed problem in my environment and may can't build/usr SparseConvNet.

 ### Performance in KITTI validation set (50/50 split, people have problems, need to be tuned.)